BlakeWrong/athletics-admin/README.md

 # admin-edu
-admin-edu will be a student/teacher/admin portal for a school's database, which allows users to login, see grades, submit assignments, grade assignments, see class syllabus etc.
+admin-edu will be a athlete/coach/parent/admin portal for an athletic department's database, which allows users to login, see games, see practice schedules, see player statistics etc.